-Tickets will increase more than 21% for six sections in lower bowl of Wells Fargo Center
+The Flyers are "instituting a price increase of more than 21 percent for six sections in the lower bowl" of

 DOING THEIR HOMEWORK: Flyers Senior VP/Business Operations Shawn Tilger said that the team's marketing and sales department "researched this for eight months using statistics from the NHL, in-house and outside sales, secondary market research (StubHub, eBay etc.), plus input from a fans’ advisory board on what they felt were the best locations in the arena."
 The Flyers "also looked to see what tickets in the arena were and weren’t moving on re-sale and what prices people were willing to pay for specific tickets in certain parts of the arena" (CSNPHILLY.com, 3/27).